PointCloudLibrary/pcl/doc/tutorials/content/range_image_creation.rst

 How to create a range image from a point cloud
 ----------------------------------------------

 This tutorial demonstrates how to create a range image from a point cloud and a given sensor position.
-The code creates an example point cloud of a rectangle floating in front of the obeserver.
+The code creates an example point cloud of a rectangle floating in front of the observer.

 The code
 --------